jgtaylor/OctoBox/Octo-protocol.md

 ### config / registration packets

 `config` packets come from the client, and describe the available "devices".
 Devices is in quotes because we don't really care what the device *actually* is, but rather, just an interface to it.
 This means that on the client, a single command - for example: `{ device: "Stage Platform", cmd: "self-level" }` would tell the device registered as "Stage Platform" to perform the command "self-level".
-The command, "self-level", would be implemented on the device, so that upon recieving the command, the device starts executing whatever it is supposed to do.
-In this example case, the device might check several acceleromiters, use pumps to extend the stage legs, etc.
+The command, "self-level", would be implemented on the device, so that upon receiving the command, the device starts executing whatever it is supposed to do.
+In this example case, the device might check several accelerometers, use pumps to extend the stage legs, etc.

 The `config` packet should look like the following: